For the latest updates on the day of the Chinese New Year London celebrations, follow the official #CNYLondon hashtag on social media.

 This energetic and bustling restaurant at 46 Gerrard Street with 風味食堂 above the door (translating to Food House) is a hub for fiery Sichuan specialities.
 The

 huge bowl of wide and hearty handmade noodles smothered in chilli oil with tender lamb is the stuff dreams are made of.

 2. Hammered chicken breast from Good Friend

 From this small takeaway joint on Little Newport Street, you’ll find Taiwan’s iconic hammered and fried chicken breast, and it’s a mighty size.
-Light and crunchy, get it dusted with a powdered seasoning of your choice for an addictive cheap treat on the move - the plum is my Achilles heal.
+Light and crunchy, get it dusted with a powdered seasoning of your choice for an addictive cheap treat on the move – the plum is my Achilles heel.

 3. Custard bun from Golden Gate Cake Shop